syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 #### Multiple selection

-You can set the `selection` parameter value as `RibbonGroupButtonSelection.Multiple` to select more than one item simultaneously.
-Users can click on items one by one to select multiple items, and these selections stay active until manually deselected.
+You can set the `selection` property value as `RibbonGroupButtonSelection.Multiple` to select more than one button at a time.
+Users can select a button one by one to select multiple buttons.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}